Today's Best Tech Deals

 Chromecast is an intriguing alternative if you like the idea of using a phone or tablet as the remote control.
 Because all the navigation happens on a separate device, Chromecast remains cheap, and the 2018 version is even faster.
 You can get years of use out of this device without feeling like it’s become obsolete.
 Consider the Chromecast Ultra if you’re rocking a 4K TV.

-The Nvidia Shield Android TV is relatively expensive at $200, but last year’s hardware revision and an influx of geeky new features make it a compelling choice for power users.
-You can set the Shield up as a Plex media server for streaming a personal media library to all your other devices, for example, or connect it to an HDHomeRun networked tuner for use with Plex DVR, letting you record and watch free over-the-air broadcasts.
-You can even plug in a USB stick and use the set-top box as a Samsung SmartThings controller for your smart home.
-Needless to say, the Nvidia Shield TV supports 4K video, too.
+The Nvidia Shield Android TV is relatively expensive at $149, but a new processor and AI-powered 4K upscaling make it a compelling choice for power users.
+The Nvidia Shield Pro version is even pricier at $200, but it can be configured to stream your personal media library to all your other devices; connected to a HDHomeRun networked tuner for use with Plex DVR, letting you record and watch free over-the-air broadcasts; and you can even plug in a USB stick and use the set-top box as a Samsung SmartThings smart home hub.

 Sling TV subscribers who are also interested in receiving over-the-air broadcast TV might be interested in looking at the AirTV Player + Adapter, although we found it to be a disappointment.